noahdotpy/idwt/docs/modules/flatpak-app-networking.md

 Every flatpak id in `flatpak-app-networking.block` is blocked with highest priority over any allow, always being blocked.

-Below is an example of blocking Gnome Boxes virtualisation software.
+Below is an example of blocking GNOME Boxes virtualisation software.

 ```yml
 flatpak-app-networking: